Texas Caterpillars (Including Hairy and Fuzzy) With Pictures – Identification Guide

 Saddleback Caterpillar (Acharia stimulea)

 The saddleback caterpillar is one of the most unusual Texas stinging caterpillars.
 The spiky rectangular caterpillar has four protruding spine-covered fleshy structures at each corner and smaller stinging organs around its sides.
-In addition, the brown caterpillar has a green “saddle blanket” on its back, making it easy to spot in a landscape.
+In addition, the brown caterpillar has a green “saddle blanket” on its back with a brown patch in the center, making it easy to spot in a landscape.

 The saddleback caterpillar grows 0.78” to 1” (20 – 25 mm) long.
 Getting stung by one of these stinging Texas caterpillars can cause intense burning and inflammation.
 The venom-filled spines easily break off and become embedded in the skin.
 The most common result is intensely itchy red welts.